Fort Myers to Naples: Distance

 Must-Visit Attractions in Fort Myers

-Top Spots to Explore in Naples
+Top Spots to Explore in Naples as Your Final Destination

 Dining Recommendations

-Fort Myers:
+Fort Myers

 Transportation Tips

-Budgeting for Your Day Trip
+Packing Essentials for Your Trip

 By following these tips, you’ll be well-prepared for an enjoyable day trip between Fort Myers and Naples, maximizing your time and experiences in both cities.